 - Recognize that much of the trail in BC is remote with little immediate access to services.
 You must be prepared to be self reliant in case of emergencies.

 - Watch out for other trail users on the Trans Canada Trail, especially when approaching corners and blind spots.

 - Make sure your speed is appropriate for current trail conditions, crowding and visibility levels.

 - When passing other trail users, use a bell and give adequate warning.

 - Stay on marked trails.
 Riding off the beaten path can damage local vegetation.

 - Walk across bridges and trestles.
 Approach tunnels with care.

 - Don’t trespass on private property.

 Some sections of the Trans Canada Trail run through bear and cougar country.
 It’s very important to know how to avoid bears and cougars, and what to do if you encounter them.
 Please take the time to review important wildlife safety material prepared by the BC Ministry of Water, Land and Air Protection.
-We recommend that you read the "Bears and Cougars Brochure" available from many parks and information centres.
+We recommend that you read the "Bears and Cougars Brochure" (printed versions available from many parks and information centres).